Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 ![](assets/readme_images/README.011.png)

 The footer contains 3 sections, 1.
 A weather widget which also updates upon utilising the Top 5 buttons, 2.
-A small paragraph again enticing visitors of the site to join the club.
-At the end of this paragraph is a font awesome icon (newsletter) which, if clicked/selected, will re-load the modal form again to allow the visitor to subscribe.
+A small paragraph enticing visitors of the site to join the club.
+At the end of this paragraph is a font awesome icon (newsletter) which, if clicked/selected, will re-load the modal form again to allow the visitor the second time option to subscribe.
 3. Social media icons which link to their respective pages, an email link which opens the visitors default email service and populates the “To” section with bookings@vwcc.com, and an external phone link shortcut for use when viewed on mobile phone devices.
 <br/><br/>